deep-ink-ventures/genesis-dao-frontend/README.md

 ## About

 This is the frontend UI for GenesisDAO.
-Users can use this interface to create DAOs and vote on proposals.
+Users can use this interface to create DAOs, vote on proposals, and govern the DAO via multisignature transactions.

 ## Status